 Giles Ramsay is an independent theatre director and producer who specializes in creating new work with artists in developing countries.
 He is the Founding Director of the charity Developing Artists, a Fellow of St. Chad’s College, Durham University and Course Leader in Theatre at The Victoria and Albert Museum in London.
 He is also an accredited Arts Society (formerly NADFAS) lecturer.

-Recent directing credits include: The Glass Menagerie, Northern Stage, USA, March 2009; a Zimbabwean version of Oedipus Tyrannus, The Harare International Festival of the Arts (HIFA), Zimbabwe, May 2009; Marathon, HIFA, Zimbabwe, May 2010; Showcase for the CulturArte Project, Island of Fogo, Cape Verde, September 2010; The Rainmaker, Northern Stage, USA, March 2011; Burn Mukwerekere Burn, HIFA, Zimbabwe, May 2011 (Awarded Best Actor and Best Production by The National Arts Council of Zimbabwe); When Angels Weep, HIFA, Zimbabwe, May 2012 (Winner: Best Production); Looking into the Abyss, HIFA, Zimbabwe and British Council Tour, May 2013.
-The Maids, HIFA, Zimbabwe with The British Council, May 2014; Burn Mukwerekwere Burn, National Theatre of Mannheim, Germany, June 2015.
+Recent directing credits include: The Glass Menagerie, Northern Stage, USA, March 2009; a Zimbabwean version of Oedipus Tyrannus, The Harare International Festival of the Arts (HIFA), Zimbabwe, May 2009; Marathon, HIFA, Zimbabwe, May 2010; Showcase for the CulturArte Project, Island of Fogo, Cape Verde, September 2010; The Rainmaker, Northern Stage, USA, March 2011; Burn Mukwerekere Burn, HIFA, Zimbabwe, May 2011 (Awarded Best Actor and Best Production by The National Arts Council of Zimbabwe); When Angels Weep, HIFA, Zimbabwe, May 2012 (Winner: Best Production); Looking into the Abyss, HIFA, Zimbabwe and British Council Tour, May 2013; Jean Genet's The Maids, HIFA, Zimbabwe with The British Council, May 2014; Burn Mukwerekwere Burn, National Theatre of Mannheim, Germany, June 2015.

 Giles was educated at the universities of Cambridge, London and Durham (where he was President of the Union).
-He also spent a year at the Royal Academy of Dramatic Arts as part of his MA in drama and since 2009 has been the Honorary Patron of Durham Student Theatre.
-In 1987 Giles led The British National Debate Team on its annual tour of America and in 1992 was awarded both a Chautauqua and a Page Scholarship by The English Speaking Union as well as winning The Soho Theatre's Westminster Prize for new writing.
-Throughout the 1990s he was Director of Studies for Summer Schools in Drama at the University of Edinburgh and Director of Drama at Trent College, Nottingham.
-He was formerly Head of Divinity at King’s College, Taunton and also taught English Literature at Queen’s College, Harley Street.
+He also spent a year at the Royal Academy of Dramatic Arts as part of his MA in drama.
+After leaving university Giles led The British National Debate Team on its annual tour of America and he has been the recipient of both a Chautauqua and a Page Scholarship by The English Speaking Union as well as winning The Soho Theatre's Westminster Prize for new writing.
+Throughout the 1990s he was Director of Studies for Summer Schools in Drama at the University of Edinburgh.

 For a printable pdf biography, click here.